dotnet/EntityFramework.Docs/entity-framework/ef6/entity-framework-relationships-and-navigation-properties.md

 -   To delete the relationship, set the navigation property to **null**.
-If you are working with the Entity Framework that is based on .NET 4.0, then the related end needs to be loaded before you set it to null.
+If you are working with Entity Framework that is based on .NET 4.0, then the related end needs to be loaded before you set it to null.
 For example:
     **context.Entry(course).Reference(c =&gt; c.Department).Load();
     course.Department = null;**
-    Starting with the Entity Framework 5.0, that is based on .NET 4.5, you can set the relationship to null without loading the related end.
+    Starting with Entity Framework 5.0, that is based on .NET 4.5, you can set the relationship to null without loading the related end.
 You can also set the current value to null using the following method.
     **context.Entry(course).Reference(c =&gt; c.Department).CurrentValue = null;**